A-TEEM: Assistant Temple Emanu-El Madrichim (Leaders) is a

 Activities in which the A-TEEM will be involved may include:

-• Photographing school events
+• Photographing and taking videos of school events

 • Performing key administrative duties to ensure the smooth running of day-to-day activities